 The Inca Manco dynasty resisted the Spanish conquerors for 40 years (1536–1572) from this fortress in the Vilcabamba area.
 The Spanish conquerors were never able to expel them from it.

 This enormous “eagle’s nest” held the attention of romantic historians for a century and a half.
-The earliest reference to Choquequirao is Pablo José Oricain’s notes made in 1790.
+The earliest reference to Choquequirao is in Pablo José Oricain’s notes from 1790.
 Later, during the early days of the Republic of Peru, a wealthy landowner, Señor Tejada, who owned these steep mountain slopes, searched for treasures here.

 The lure of this lost city brought the French explorer Eugene de Sartiges to Choquequirao in 1834.
 The next visitor to Choquequirao was another French scholar, Leonce Angrand, who traveled to these remote ruins through the forests in 1834.